-This sets the expectations of friends and loved ones, making it clear that you cannot possibly be expected to do anything like clearing up or ‘helping’ over the holiday.
+This sets the expectations of friends and loved ones, making it clear that you cannot possibly be expected to do anything like peeling sprouts or clearing up over the holiday.

 ‘Lovely to see you all!’ you say, loudly, on arrival, as you kick off your shoes, pull over the footstool and reach for the remote.
 ‘My God, you don’t know how much I’ve been looking forward to this.’
 And everyone will know not to bother you with something as trivial as the dishes.

 As a child, when you’d had enough of the family you could retreat to your room, peel a satsuma and stick on some Stockhausen.
-Now, for some reason, you’re supposed to be ‘around’.
+Now, for some reason, as an adult you’re supposed to be ‘around’.

 But of course, nothing compares to the nap.
 If childcare is an issue, talk to to your other half about ‘tag-napping’.
 One of you sits with the littl’un, shelling walnuts in front of Shaun the Sheep, while the other lies face down on the bed for as long as it takes to feel human again, then you swap over.
 Let’s face it, if you’ve been on the bubbles since breakfast, as you should be, you’re going to need it.

 Does your work mean that you have to be ‘on call’ over Christmas?
 If yes, excellent.
 If no, well it does now.